Find us on Facebook

 Roadside Treats

 They are gifts of the road.
 Nature’s snacks ripened just for you.
 Their aromas fill the hot summer’s breezes and the late fall’s chill.
 Roadside trees, far from any home or farm, display these treats more beautifully than any row of sweets in a candy shop.
-They must have been planted for the benefit of [...]
+They must have been planted for the benefit […]

 Willie Weir : October 11th, 2011